nasa/fprime/docs/UsersGuide/api/cmake/platform/Darwin.md

 ## Darwin.cmake:

 Darwin based platform file used for Darwin (Mac OS X) targets.
-Note: this uses Linux type targets but specifies Mac OS specific flags.
+Note: this sets some OS X flags before calling into the common Linux implementations to use the posix types defined there.